ASpelling/mw-trading/README.md

 # mw-trading
 ====
-Trading program "Buy expensive, sell more expensive"
+Trading program "Buy on momentum"

-Takes a pre-defined list, i.e. Nasdaq OMX, and ranks the stocks according to Relative strenght index (RSI) The top candidates and shows in the Money wave:
+Checks which assets, on a pre-defined list, are MW* < 20.
+These assets are put on a candidate list with a buy price, if the asset closes above this buy price it is a buy.
+When the assets after a trading day's close have MW > 20 a ML aglorithm ranks if it is a buy or not together with stopp loss and risk (but no reward).

+This could also be used to sell short.

+Money wave:
 - under 20 get ready to buy
 - over 80 get ready to sell